QERA: an Analytical Framework for Quantization Error Reconstruction: Abstract

 \section{Abstract}

 The growing number of parameters and computational demands of large language models (LLMs) present significant challenges for their efficient deployment.
 Recently, there is an increasing interest in quantizing weights to extremely low precision while offsetting the resulting error with low-rank, high-precision error reconstruction terms.
 The combination of quantization and low-rank approximation is now popular in both adapter-based, parameter-efficient fine-tuning methods such as \loftq{}~\citep{li2023loftq} and low-precision inference techniques including \zeroquantii{}~\citep{yao2023zeroquant}.
 Usually, the low-rank terms are calculated via the singular value decomposition (SVD) of the weight quantization error, minimizing the Frobenius and spectral norms of the weight approximation error.
 Recent methods like \lqlora{}~\citep{guo2023lqlora} and \LQER{}~\citep{zhang2024lqer} introduced hand-crafted heuristics to minimize errors in layer outputs (activations) rather than weights, resulting improved quantization results.
 However, these heuristic-based methods lack an analytical solution to guide the design of quantization error reconstruction terms.
 In this paper, we revisit this problem and formulate an analytical framework, named Quantization Error Reconstruction Analysis (\loqer{}), and offer a closed-form solution to the problem.
-We show \loqer{} benefits both existing low-precision fine-tuning and inference methods -- \loqer{} achieves a fine-tuned accuracy gain for $\Delta_{\text{acc}}$ = 6.05\% of 2-bit \roberta{}-base on GLUE compared to \loftq{}; and obtains $\Delta_{\text{acc}}$ = 2.97\% higher post-training quantization accuracy of 4-bit Llama-3.1-70B comapred to \zeroquantii{} and $\Delta_{\text{ppl}}$ = $-$ 0.28 lower perplexity on WikiText2 compared to \LQER{}.
+We show \loqer{} benefits both existing low-precision fine-tuning and inference methods -- \loqer{} achieves a fine-tuned accuracy gain for $\Delta_{\text{acc}}$ = 6.05\% of 2-bit \roberta{}-base on GLUE compared to \loftq{}; and obtains $\Delta_{\text{acc}}$ = 2.97\% higher post-training quantization accuracy of 4-bit Llama-3.1-70B compared to \zeroquantii{} and $\Delta_{\text{ppl}}$ = $-$ 0.28 lower perplexity on WikiText2 compared to \LQER{}.
+We open-source our code and models at \href{https://github.com/ChengZhang-98/QERA}{github.com/ChengZhang-98/QERA}.